- Eat Your Vocabulary– It’s Good for You! - February 8, 2017

 - How does “bad parenting” figure in the development of a monster?

-- How has the criteria of strength in a hero changed since ancient times?
+- How have the criteria of strength in a hero changed since ancient times?

 The students had two weeks to frame their questions and find evidence that would support their positions.
 Our “Bring Your Own Digital Device” (BYOD) policy was an important part of the organization and writing of the paper.
 Students had access to e-texts, and they had links to sources or discussions that we had placed on the class wiki during the semester.
 I created a Google doc folder and their papers were available for peer editing or for my comments as they worked.
 One night, I popped in on a few papers to see their progress.
 As I was leaving comments on one paper, I saw the following text appear, “Mrs. Bennett, you are on my paper as I am writing….this is creeping me out.”
 Creeping them out or not, I was able to provide guidance as they incorporated citations from the texts we had read in class into their arguments.